 At Custom Built Design and Remodeling, we have in-house designers and carpenters for those aspects of your project.
 Other services are contracted out to our trade partners such as electricians, plumbers, and HVAC specialists.

 Keeping people on staff is a great way to build consistently high-quality service, and is a big benefit of choosing a good general contractor.
-However, it also means more overhead costs, and naturally, these can increase the amount of your quote.
+However, it also means more overhead costs, and naturally, these can increase the amount of your quote - especially during larger projects.

 The time it takes to design your project